 My personal journey TO BECOMING AN AWARD WINNING PORTRAIT PHOTOGRAPHER

 Hey there, I'm Christina!
-When I'm not in the studio you can find me mommin’ around the city with my 2 boys.
-I'm the creative, says-it-like-it-is, dessert first, wine before I dine and I've been preparing my whole life to photograph you.
+When I'm not in the studio, you can find me mommin’ around the city with my 2 boys.
+I'm the creative, says-it-like-it-is, dessert first, wine before I dine, and I've been preparing my whole life to photograph you.
 To be honest I fell in love with photography at a very young age.
 I knew I wanted to be a photographer in Jr. High School.
 I just didn’t think it was a career path.
 Not to mention I was socially awkward and terrified of the who’s who conversations.
 So I started out as a product photographer.
 I loved working with light in a quiet space as I styled and created images for Macy’s for 9 years.
 Then I gave birth to my first son Cooper.

 Being a mom had a new set of rules.
 It forced me to connect with other parents and eventually brought me into handling our local school photography.
 Photographing children was a safe move for me.
-As I grew more comfortable with people in general I started to explore with portrait sessions and have come to love serving and connecting with women through photography.
+As I grew more comfortable with people in general, I started to explore with portrait sessions and have come to love serving and connecting with women through photography.
 Becoming a mature woman has given me the gift of vision.
-I finally see beauty, and can bring it out with my photography.
+I finally see the beauty and can bring it out with my photography.
 This has been my greatest joy and privilege.
 I specialize in photographing women because I’m continually amazed and inspired by you.
 Your strength, your stories, the ability you have to transcend the struggles of life, and the unique beauty each and every one of you carry is nothing short of magical.
 As women, we often struggle to see these truths in ourselves and it is my greatest honor to empower you with a true reflection of your strength and beauty through my lens.

 It is my passion to help build self-love and self-value in every single person who walks into my studio.
 I’ve been photographing people for decades, and we all do the same thing.
 We step in front of the lens and apologize for our physical insecurities.
 “I’m sorry, I need to lose ten pounds,” “I’m sorry, I look old,” "I'm sorry, my smile is super awkward."
 The list goes on and on.
 I’ve heard it all, and I’ve felt it all about myself too.
 We are so hard on ourselves, particularly when it comes to the way we look.
 Insecurity can be crippling, but our appearance is the least interesting thing about us.

 At the end of the day, we all want the same thing.
 We want to feel seen and to feel loved.
 I have the power to give that to the people who step in front of my camera.
 I know that I can show every person I photograph a portrait of themselves that they will absolutely fall in love with.
-They will see the beauty that everyone else in their life sees, reflected back at them.
-It is a magical, transformative experience, and a powerful way to encourage self-confidence.
+They will see the beauty that everyone else in their life sees reflected back at them.
+It is a magical, transformative experience and a powerful way to encourage self-confidence.
 And, the world needs more confident people!

 Portrait Masters Professional Competition

 - Something I'm very proud of is being able to submit to the Portrait Master's Competition every year.
 Sue Bryce was my personal inspiration to be brave and jump into the portrait genre.
-It is a privilege to have my work judged by her and her esteemed team of award winning portrait artists.
+It is a privilege to have my work judged by her and her esteemed team of award-winning portrait artists.
 Read more about it in my blog:

 As an aspiring professional, I worked out of our attic for the first 15 years growing my photography business mostly shooting products and high volume school and sports portraits on location because people would hit their heads on the slanted ceilings in my mock studio.
 I grew my business in my local community and sold my landscape portraits of Long Beach at boardwalk craft fairs as I worked as a freelancer photographing products for catalogues and advertisements.
 Then one day I rented a space to photograph a dancer and my husband came to watch.
 It wasn’t soon after that when my husband Tim recognized my potential was being hindered by my shooting space.
 It was just a few months after that session when my husband Tim started drawing up plans for a place where I could grow.
 He is so supportive of my love for photography that he literally ripped our roof off and built me the studio of my dreams.
 Tim has always been the guy who says I can do it even when I think I’m not good enough.
 It’s his confidence in me that has pushed me to take chances and go in whichever direction I wanted to no matter how crazy it seemed.